 Henry and Mudge by Cynthia Rylant, illustrations by Sucie Stevenson

-Henry is lonely so his parents allow him to get a dog.
+Henry is lonely, so his parents allow him to get a dog.
 He picks a puppy named Mudge who becomes his best friend.
-Kids love reading the short, heartwarming mini-stories in each chapter that always have helpful picture clues.
+Kids love reading the classic heartwarming easy reader books.

 We Dig Worms! by Kevin McCloskey

-I love, love, love this early reader book!
-It’s a Toon Book Early Reader with eye-popping illustrations and one sentence of text per page that explain something about the worm — sometimes he has kids asking questions which the worm answers.
-McCloskey painted on recycled grocery bags which makes for a gorgeous, earthy feeling throughout.
-I just can’t say enough good things about this short little book!
-(This book is on my BEST CHILDREN’S NONFICTION BOOKS OF 2016 list.)
+I love, love, love this early reader book with eye-popping illustrations and one sentence of text per page that explains something about the worm — sometimes he has kids asking questions which the worm answers.
+McCloskey painted on recycled grocery bags which makes for a gorgeous, earthy feeling.
+I can’t say enough good things about this short little book!

 Monkey and Elephant Get Better by Carole Lexa Schaefer, illustrated by Galia Bernstein

-Guinness World Records Daring Dogs (Reading with Help 2) by Cari Meister
+Guinness World Records Daring Dogs by Cari Meister

-Impressive dogs and their feats will grab animal lovers attention and keep them reading in this engaging early reader book.
+Impressive dogs and their feats will grab animal lovers’ attention and keep them reading this engaging early reader book.

-I LOVE the photographs in this informational beginning reader.
-They make the nonfiction text pop so your child will learn while he or she is reading and viewing the photos.
-Even I learned a lot about sloths from this little book!
+I LOVE the photographs in this informational book for beginning readers.
+Your child will learn a lot while he or she is reading and viewing the photos.
 Highly recommended.

 Fly Guy Presents Sharks by Ted Arnold (series)